Externalism About Mental Content

 Some externalists (e.g. Sawyer (1998)) seem willing to bite the bullet and say that, since externalism is true (and we know it) and we have priviledged access to our thoughts, we also have a kind of a priori access to our external environment.
 Sawyer does not take this to imply that externalism combined with self-knowledge is an antidote to skepticism about the external world, though since Putnam (1982) there has been interest in the extent to which externalist considerations may be used in arguing against skepticism.
 See the entry on Brains in a vat for more on the topic of externalism and skepticism.

-Judging by the number of published papers on the topic, the issue of the compatibility of externalism and self-knowledge is a central concern for philosophers of mind.
-The literature on the topic is now vast.
-For more detailed discussion of the incompatibility arguments, see the papers in Ludlow and Martin (1998), Wright, Smith and MacDonald (1998), and Nuccetelli (2007).
+The issue of the compatibility of externalism and self-knowledge is a central concern for philosophers of mind and the literature on the topic is now vast.
+For more detailed discussion of the incompatibility arguments, see the papers in Ludlow and Martin (1998), Wright, Smith and MacDonald (1998), and Nuccetelli (2003).
+For the connections between the incompatibility arguments and other epistemic issues, see the papers collected in Goldberg (2007).
+See also the entry on externalism and self-knowledge.

 Another debate that arises out of externalism concerns the legitimacy of wide contents in causal explanations.
 Most philosophers agree with Davidson (1980) that beliefs and desires play an important role in the causal explanation of actions.
-However, it has been argued that causal explanations of behavior should appeal only to the local properties of our bodies, properties that describe what is happening here and now within us (Stich (1983)).
-On the face of it, there is a problem reconciling these two theses with externalism.
-Externalism says that our mental contents are determined by causal, social or historical factors, factors which extend spatially and temporally beyond the here and now.
-So the locality requirement seems to imply that wide mental contents cannot be causally explanatory role because of their relational nature.
+However, it is not clear how this can be reconciled with externalism.
+The problem comes up because it has been suggested that causal explanations of behavior should appeal only to the intrinsic properties of our bodies, properties that describe what is happening here and now within us (Stich (1983)).
+But externalism says that mental contents are determined by causal, social or historical factors, factors which extend spatially and temporally beyond the body.
+So this seems to imply that wide mental contents cannot be causally relevant because of their relational nature.

 Even if all mental contents of folk psychology turn out to be wide contents, it does not follow that this is also true of the contents of mental states and representations postulated by psychology and cognitive science.
 Fodor (1987) agrees that the classic thought experiments have indeed shown that many mental states have wide contents, at least according to folk psychology.
 Nonetheless, he argues that physically identical subjects are psychologically similar in an important way.
 Their mental states have the same casual powers, and science should capture this common aspect by postulating a shared narrow content which is determined by our intrinsic properties.